delaneyj/grug/docs/guide/api-plugin.md

 }
 ```

-Check out [Vite Rollup Plugins](https://vite-rollup-plugins.patak.dev) for a list of compatible official rollup plugins with usage instructions.
+Check out [grug Rollup Plugins](https://grug-rollup-plugins.patak.dev) for a list of compatible official rollup plugins with usage instructions.